 HabitatRocky pools and slow runs in small to medium rivers

-- Robust redhorse sucker is a heavy-bodied fish that reaches lengths of 28 inches (70 cm) and weights to about 18 lbs.
+- The robust redhorse sucker is a heavy-bodied fish that reaches lengths of 28 inches (71 cm) and can weigh about 18 lbs.
 (8 kg).

 - It has large molar-like pharyngeal teeth, which are used for crushing mollusks.

 - The species has a bronze coloration on its back and sides.
 The adult is faintly striped along its lower sides.
 The juvenile has an intense red color on the caudal fin.

 - The male has large prominent tubercles on the snout, head, anal, and caudal fins during the spawning season.